-The economy of North Korea also is of interest to Congress because it provides the financial and industrial resources for the Kim Jong-il regime to develop its military and to remain in power, constitutes an important "push factor" for potential refugees seeking to flee the country, creates pressures for the country to trade in arms or engage in illicit economic activity, is a rationale for humanitarian assistance, and creates instability that affects South Korea and China in particular.
-The North Korean threat to sell nuclear weapons material could be driven in part by Pyongyang's need to generate export earnings.
+The economy of North Korea is of interest to Congress because it provides the financial and industrial resources for the Kim Jong-il regime to develop its military and to remain in power, constitutes an important "push factor" for potential refugees seeking to flee the country, creates pressures for the country to trade in arms or engage in illicit economic activity, is a rationale for humanitarian assistance, and creates instability that affects South Korea and China in particular.
 The dismal economic conditions also foster forces of discontent that potentially could turn against the Kim regime - especially if knowledge of the luxurious lifestyle of communist party leaders becomes better known or as poor economic performance hurts even the elite.

-Economic conditions in North Korea currently seem to be improving for many but have been dismal for those out of the center of power.
-Mass starvation - eased only by international food aid and other humanitarian assistance - has stalked the countryside.
-Floods and bad weather in 2007 apparently have worsened the outlook for food supplies in 2008.
-Industrial production has shrunk considerably.
-The country has embarked on a program of limited economic reforms that include allowing open markets, raising wages, allowing prices to better reflect market values, reducing dependence on rationing of essential commodities, trimming centralized control over factory operations, and opening areas for international investment.
+Economic conditions in North Korea have been improving since the disastrous conditions in the mid-1990s but still are dismal for those out of the center of power.
+Crop failures and flooding have reportedly increased the potential for mass starvation in 2008, although progress in the Six Party Talks have open the way for deliveries of humanitarian assistance from the United States and South Korea.
+The DPRK has embarked on a program of limited economic reforms that include allowing open markets, allowing prices to better reflect market values, reducing dependence on rationing of essential commodities, trimming centralized control over factory operations, and opening areas for international investment.

 North Korea has extensive trading relationships with China and South Korea and more limited trade with Russia.
 Because of economic sanctions U.S. and Japanese trade with North Korea in 2006 and 2007 was virtually nil.
-The DPRK has been running an estimated \$1.5 billion deficit per year in its international trade accounts that it funds primarily through receipts of foreign assistance and foreign investment as well as through various illicit activities.
+The DPRK has been running an estimated \$1.5 billion deficit per year in its international trade accounts that it funds primarily through receipts of foreign assistance and foreign investment as well as through various questionable activities.